 God made us in his own image.
 In the garden of Eden, we were perfect and blameless.
 He didn't make men or women more important, He made all of us just like Him.
 This is very important in later verses when women are called to submit to their husbands.
 Biblical submission does not mean that women are less important or less than in any way.

-7. So God created human beings in his own image.
-In the image of God he created them; male and female he created them. –Genesis 1:27-28
+So God created human beings in his own image.
+In the image of God he created them; male and female he created them.
+And God blessed them.
+And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.” –Genesis 1:27-28

 At the time that the Bible was written, only men could seek divorce.
 God hates divorce because He intended marriage to be symbolic of the relationship we have with Him.
 There are some exceptions to this rule, such as situations of abuse, but for the most part, divorce is 100% outside of the will of God.
 That's a big deal to me, even when times are tough.